actions/stale/README.md

 Only the [actor](#repo-token) and the batch of issues (100 per batch) will consume the operations.

 Default value: `30`

+#### enable-statistics

+Display some statistics at the end of the logs regarding the stale workflow.<br>Only when the logs are enabled.<br>

+Collect and display some statistics at the end of the stale workflow logs to know what happened during the run.
+This option is only useful if the debug output secret `ACTIONS_STEP_DEBUG` is set to `true` in your repository to display the logs.

+Default value: `true`

 ### Usage